 In this Kitchen Nightmares episode, Gordon Ramsay visits Anna Vincenzo's in Boca Raton, Florida.

-Boca Raton is a wealthy community filled with stately homes, luxurious golf courses and miles of beautiful beaches.
+It is filled with stately homes, luxurious golf courses and miles of beautiful beaches.

 He had been in the business before CeCe was born and she was raised in the kitchen.